At a glance

 Refractory cytopenia with multilineage dysplasia (RCMD) means that more than one type of blood cell is affected.

 There are no age or gender predilections with this myelodysplasia, Persians, and Birmans appear to be slightly over-represented.
-Cats with feline immunodeficiency disease and feline leukemia are at greater risk of developing myelodysplasia.
+Cats with feline immunodeficiency disease and feline leukemia are at higher risk of developing myelodysplasia.
 It may be primary or secondary.

 Primary myelodysplasia arises from mutations in the stem cells.

 Secondary myelodysplasia is due to myeloid leukemia, copper deficiency, exposure to toxins such as lead, nutritional deficiency or certain drugs such as chemotherapy or radiotherapy and the feline leukemia virus.